-There are many Ayurvedic tonic herbs for lowering Vata dosha including ashwagandha, shatavari, jatamamsi, calamus and shankha pushpi.
-These are best taken in Ayurvedic preparations like ashwagandha arishta, ashwagandha lehyam, chyavan prash or shatavari ghee, and brahmi ghee.
-The Ayurvedic laxative formula triphala is important for reducing Vata in the large intestine in main site of accumulation in the body that sets in motion its disease causing energies.
-Vata types need to increase their Ojas or primary vital energy with such strengthening herbs.
+There are many Ayurvedic tonic herbs for lowering Vata dosha including ashwagandha, bala, shatavari, jatamamsi, calamus, brahmi and shankha pushpi.
+These are best taken in Ayurvedic preparations like ashwagandha arishta, ashwagandha lehyam, chyavan prash, brahma rasayana, or various milk decoctions.
+Vata types need to increase their Ojas or primary vital energy with such strengthening herbs.The Ayurvedic laxative formula triphala is important for reducing Vata in the large intestine in main site of accumulation in the body that sets in motion its disease causing energies.

-For the mind, nervous system and bones, herbs like ashwagandha, calamus and brahmi are also good, but are better used as medicated oils like brahmi ghee, balashwagandha tailam, mahanarayan or dhanvantaram talisman, abundantly applied warm to the body, including to the head, neck, ears, spine and joints.
+For the mind, nervous system and bones, herbs like ashwagandha, calamus and brahmi are also good, but are better used as medicated oils like brahmi ghee, balashwagandha tailam, mahanarayan or dhanvantaram oils, abundantly applied warm to the body, including to the head, neck, ears, spine and joints.
 A simple shirodhara or warm sesame oil drip to the head can be very good.
-The use of special Ayurvedic enemas or bastis, whether cleansing or nutritive may be required as well.
+The use of special Ayurvedic enemas or bastis, whether cleansing or oil based may be required as well.
 Vata dosha types need their daily oil massage, particularly before sleep.

-We don’t have to react to everything that is happening in the world.
-We need both a good sense of humor and a receptivity to the benefic powers of higher consciousness.
-Our world may seem too much for us to handle, with too many things for us to do, too much responsibility, complications and expenses.
-But we can always turn within and move beyond it.
-Vata types must give up their worrying minds and let the bliss of consciousness guide them from within.
-This is possible as Vata gives us a sense that reality is beyond the material world.
+We don’t have to react to everything that is happening in the world, most of which doesn’t concern us.
+We need both a good sense of humor and a receptivity to the benefic powers of higher consciousness that can be found at every moment.
+Our world may seem too much for us to handle, with too many things for us to do, too much responsibility, complications, involvements and expenses.
+But we can always turn within and move beyond anything that appears on the outside of us.